kyma-project/kyma/resources/istio-configuration/README.md

 The Istio Configuration Helm chart consists of:

-- `istio-operator.yaml` file implementing Kyma-specific changes and configuration options,
+- `istio-operator.yaml` file implementing Kyma-specific changes and configuration options
-- Mutual TLS (mTLS) configuration enabling mTLS cluster-wide in a STRICT mode,
+- Mutual TLS (mTLS) configuration enabling mTLS cluster-wide in a STRICT mode
-- Istio monitoring configuration details.
+- Istio monitoring configuration details

-This chart can install the following Istio components:
+By default, this chart installs the following Istio components:

 - ingressgateway
 - egressgateway
 - istiod (pilot, citadel, and galley)

-To enable or disable each component, change the corresponding `enabled` flag.
+To disable any of the components, change the corresponding `enabled` flag.

 ## Installation

 Installation of the Istio Operator requires [Reconciler](https://github.com/kyma-incubator/reconciler/tree/main/pkg/reconciler/instances/istio).
 Reconciler uses `istioctl` and a rendered `istio-operator.yaml` file to install Istio on a cluster.
-To install the component run:
+To install the component, run:

 ```bash
 kyma deploy --components istio-configuration@istio-system